SirFerr/RecipeFeed/README.md

 - Test thoroughly to ensure the app functions correctly on different devices and screen sizes.

 ## Project Launch Guide
+1) Change api address to your, in Constants
 1) Run Gradle build
 2) Launch app